 Posted: 24 May 2013

-If you have followed the government’s new consultation on measuring child poverty, you may be interested to find out how complicated it is to establish how much money a particular family in the UK needs in order to be above the income poverty line.
-(Use our new calculator.)
+If you have followed the UK’s progress on its child poverty targets, or some of the recent debates about family living standards, you may be interested to find out how complicated it is to establish how much money a particular family in the UK needs in order to be above the income poverty line.
+(Use our calculator.)

 It's often complicated because the poverty line for a family varies to account for factors such as the age of family members and the family's size.
 While a variable poverty line makes sense – after all, a five-person family needs more money to meet the same standard of living as a three-person family – it makes it impossible to give a single, fixed amount of cash a family needs to escape poverty.

 However, our new calculator allows you to get an idea of what the poverty line looks like for a given family type.
 By inputting some basic household details, you can calculate a family’s poverty line in any year from 2000 to the present.